elliottt/elliottt.github.io/source/_posts/2013-02-19-serenade-in-haskell.markdown

 ---

-One of the things that I think is great about Haskell is the way that you can use the language to replicate what is in other languages, done via parsing and processing.
+One of the things that I think is great about Haskell is the way that you can use the language to design new syntax.
 After reading [a quick introduction to Serenade.js][serenade], one of the features that caught my eye was their templating system.
-It has a fairly elegant interface, in which you don't really need to specify much information to generate html, though it seemed like a heavyweight solution to me, as you end up needing to roll a parser to implement it.
+It has a fairly elegant interface that provides a concise language for generating HTML, though it seems like a heavyweight solution, as it requires implementing a parser.

 Upon closer inspection the examples provided seemed to be presenting a few key combinators for constructing html.
 After a bit of scaffolding, I'll demonstrate